 Using potato grow bags allows you to control the region the tubers are planted in and makes them easy to harvest.
 The spuds will be confined to the box or bag so all you need to do is dig around to find them.

 The easiest bags are just old burlap sacks with the tops rolled down.
 You can also sew or staple together weed barrier fabric into the appropriate shape.
 Leave enough fabric at the top to unroll as you hill the potatoes inside.
 You are not limited to growing potatoes in bags, however.

 You can also set out an old tire and fill it with soil and seed potatoes.
 Another easy method is to cut off the top of a bag of compost.
-Dump out all but the bottom few inches of compost and roll the top of the bag down.
-Plant in the bottom of the bag, adding compost as the plants grows.
+Dump out all but the bottom few inches (7.5 cm.) of compost and roll the top of the bag down.
+Plant in the bottom of the bag, adding compost as the plants grow.

 How to Grow Potatoes in a Bag

 Once you have a bag for your potatoes, fill the bottom with a couple of inches (5 cm.) of soil and compost mix and plant your seed potatoes.
 Fill with just enough medium to cover the tops of the tubers.
 Keep the soil mix evenly moist and cover the sprouted potato greens with a compost mix as they come up.

 Keep them covered and unroll the burlap as the soil level rises.
 Once the soil is at the top of the bag, allow the plants to flower and die back and then dump out the contents so you can pick through and get all the spuds.
 You can also harvest young spuds early in the process.
 Growing potatoes in bags is a simple, no-fuss method that yields more potatoes and causes less harvest damage.